 Greenaway v R [2021] NSWCCA 253: The applicant was convicted of multiple historical sexual assault offences against five female complainants at two juvenile justice institutions.
-The first alleged act at Ormand School took place in 1971; the last at Parramatta School in 1967.
+The last alleged act at Parramatta School was in 1967 and the first at Ormand School was in 1971.